 Transpose#

-class deeptrack.features.Transpose(axes: Tuple[int, ...] | None = None, **kwargs: Dict[str, Any])#
+class deeptrack.features.Transpose(axes: tuple[int, ...] | None = None, **kwargs: dict[str, Any])#

 Bases: Feature